gbordier/terraform-sample/README.md

 - **conf** contains the project configuration files
 - **scripts** contains the scripts to create the environment and bootstrap the pipeline

+## What are Pipeline Resources
+Pipeline resource groupe contains resources are necessary to run pipelines, if Terraform OICD integration there is no necessary resources, Otherwise , it is where we create the keyvault with the necessary service principal secrets for terraform to deploy resources.

+only the owner is delegated access to this resource group.

+## What are Terraform  Resources
+Terraform resource group stores Terraform specific resources such as the storage account that holds the terraform state

+The Terraform service principal has access to this resource group

+When Terraform AAD integration is enabled, the same SP is used for the pipeline and terraform identity.

 ## Prerequisites
 create a .env.sh fil using the env.sh.template file for guidance

 ```